 How to Sand Chalk Paint Indoors

 I purchased this china hutch just before the winter temperatures plunged to near zero degrees (Fahrenheit).
 And the forecast was for the bitter cold to hang around for a few weeks.

 Luckily the hutch disassembles into two pieces.
 So I was able to create a work space in my kitchen.
 I put the top of the hutch on a table for cleaning and then painting.

 After painting the top I moved it to a storage area and then began working on the bottom cabinet.
 I removed the doors so I could work on those separately.
-I painted the hutch in Graphite and the interior of the top in Country Grey ( you can see more finished photos here).
+I painted the hutch in Graphite and the interior of the top in Country Grey (click on the link at the end of my post for more photos of the project).
 I left the bottom interior natural wood.

 I wanted to smooth out the painted finish and add some light distressing to the edges.
 I used the very lightest touch with 220-grit sandpaper and swiped it over the edge.
 But as you can see in the photo below, even a minimal touch with sandpaper will create sanding dust.
 And once you really get going with the sanding it will create a dust cloud of epic proportions!

 I much prefer dry sanding because of the control it gives.
 However, there are other options if you want to avoid the mess all together.
-For this project I chose to use the wet distressing method with a foam sanding sponge.
+For this project I chose to use the wet distressing method with a softback foam sanding sponge (affiliate link to the actual product I purchased).
 You will need a sanding sponge, sandpaper, shop towel, and some water.
 It's also helpful to have on hand some tack cloths (optional).

 First dip the sanding sponge in water.
 Next squeeze out the excess water.
 You'll want it damp but not dripping.

 Then lay the sanding sponge flat and sand the paint smooth.
 Vary the amount of pressure depending on how much distressing you want to achieve.
 You should not notice any stray sanding dust at all!